 With just under three weeks to go until Explorathon 2018 – Scotland’s European Researchers’ Night (September 28-29), we are highlighting Glasgow’s exciting programme of events and the researchers involved!

-Peter McGinty from the University of Strathclyde will be our resident researcher at not one, but two Explorathon events on Saturday, September 29!
+Peter McGinty from the University of Strathclyde will host not one, but two Explorathon events on Saturday, September 29!
 Peter will take us on a discovery of space debris with a special screening of A Beautiful Planet at Cineworld IMAX, Glasgow Science Centre; and a short film at the Planetarium, Glasgow Science Centre looking at the Secret World of Space Junk.

 Space debris has a kind of sci-fi kudos attached to it.
 Space Debris.
 Space Junk.
 It almost sounds cool – a hint of mystery and danger.
 But let’s face it – you can add space to almost anything and it will sound cooler.

 The dreary reality is that it’s just another example of humanity’s ability to short-sightedly strive for quick advances/profits/results regardless of the long term consequences.

 The oldest piece of space debris is Vanguard 1, which began life as the fourth ever artificial satellite launched into orbit in March 1958.
 It became debris in 1964 when communication with it was lost.
 It’s still up there.
 The noble elder statesperson of space debris: doomed to circle the earth for eons.
 It almost sounds romantic.
 Actually it’s about as romantic as an old plastic bottle bobbing around the pacific somewhere.